lpryszcz/htseq/doc/counting.rst

 (e.g., a :class:`SAM_Reader` or :class:`BAM_Reader` object) and returns an iterator over lists of :class:`SAM_Alignment` objects.
 Each list contains only records describing alignments for the same read.
-For this to work, the SAM file has to be sorted by read name to ensure that mutiple alignments for the same read appear in adjacent records.
+For this to work, the SAM file has to be sorted by read name to ensure that multiple alignments for the same read appear in adjacent records.

 Handling paired-end reads